pkmn/engine/src/lib/gen2/README.md

 ### `Type` / `Types` / `Effectiveness`

-The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, which takes the form of a packed struct isntead of `[2]Type` for symmetry with Generation I. `Effectiveness` serves as an enum for tracking a moves effectiveness - like the cartridge, effectiveness is stored as as `0`, `5`, `10`, and `20` (technically only a 4-bit value is required, but Zig only allows a mininum of a byte to be stored at each address of an array).
+The [Pokémon types](https://pkmn.cc/bulba/Type) are enumerated by `Type`. `Types` represents a tuple of 2 types, which takes the form of a packed struct instead of `[2]Type` for symmetry with Generation I. `Effectiveness` serves as an enum for tracking a moves effectiveness - like the cartridge, effectiveness is stored as `0`, `5`, `10`, and `20` (technically only a 4-bit value is required, but Zig only allows a minimum of a byte to be stored at each address of an array).

 Type effectiveness modifiers are applied based off of the ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
 The engine